Projects per year

 RESEARCH

-Dr Neal's main research interests are in Healthcare Law, Bioethics, and Legal Theory, and her current research focuses on conscientious objection in healthcare, beginning and end of life issues, theories of property, and meta-disciplinary concepts such as dignity, sanctity, and love.
+Dr Neal's main research interests are in Healthcare Law, Bioethics, and Legal Theory, and her current research focuses on conscientious objection in healthcare, beginning and end of life issues, theories of property, and the interactions between law/regulation and meta-disciplinary concepts such as dignity, sanctity, and love.

 Dr Neal supervises a number of doctoral research students, and welcomes applications that focus on any of the following areas: Healthcare Law/Ethics (particularly conscience, beginning and end of life issues, the nature of healthcare, and the professional/patient relationship), Legal Theory/Philosophy, Human Dignity, and theoretical aspects of Property.

-She was recently a Co-Investigator on an ESRC-funded project exploring professionals' attitudes to conscientious objection, working with colleagues in Liverpool and Glasgow.
+She was one of the Co-Investigators on an ESRC-funded project exploring professionals' attitudes to conscientious objection, working with colleagues in Liverpool and Glasgow.

-Dr Neal was a member of the BMA Medical Ethics Committee 2016-22, and is currently a member of the editorial board of the journal The New Bioethics.
-In 2015 she advised the Scottish Parliamentary Committee scrutinising the Assisted Suicide (Scotland) Bill.
+Dr Neal was a member of the BMA Medical Ethics Committee between 2016-22, and is currently a member of the editorial board of the journal The New Bioethics.
+In 2015 she was the expert adviser to the Scottish Parliamentary lead committee scrutinising the Assisted Suicide (Scotland) Bill.
+In 2024 she gave oral evidence to the committee scrutinising the Assisted Dying for Terminally Ill Adults (Scotland) Bill.
 In 2022 she gave evidence to the Scottish Parliamentary Committee scrutinising a petition to amend the Domestic Abuse (Scotland) Act 2018.
-She has also given evidence to the Isle of Man and New Zealand parliaments.
-She is currently chairing the Advisory Board of the CORALE project ('Conscientious Objection after Repeal: Abortion, Law and Ethics'), based at Trinity College Dublin.
+She has also given oral evidence to the Irish Parliament (on assisted dying law) and to the Isle of Man parliament (on abortion law), and has provided written evidence to the Westminster and New Zealand parliaments on assisted dying.
+She recently chaired the Advisory Board of the CORALE project ('Conscientious Objection after Repeal: Abortion, Law and Ethics'), based at Trinity College Dublin.
 She is also currently a member of two other expert panels.

 SELECTED PUBLICATIONS (since 2014)